MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### Upgrading Kubernetes clusters created with the Ubuntu 16.04 distro

 Starting with AKS Engine v0.63.0, the Ubuntu 16.04 distro is not longer a supported option as the OS reached its end-of-life.
 For AKS Engine v0.67.0 or later versions, aks-engine upgrade will automatically overwrite the unsupported `aks-ubuntu-16.04` distro value with with `aks-ubuntu-18.04`.
-For AKS Engine v0.75.3 or later versions, aks-engine-azurestack upgrade will automatically overwrite the unsupported `aks-ubuntu-16.04` distro value with `aks-ubuntu-20.04`.
+For AKS Engine v0.75.3 or later versions, if using Kubernetes v1.24 or above, aks-engine-azurestack upgrade will automatically overwrite the unsupported `aks-ubuntu-16.04` distro value with `aks-ubuntu-20.04`.

 ### Upgrading Kubernetes clusters created with the Ubuntu 18.04 distro